|Matchbox 3||Thursday, Oct. 5||7:30 PM|

 This new darker-than-dark comedy by Catastrophic favorite Wallace Shawn (THE DESIGNATED MOURNER, MARIE AND BRUCE, OUR LATE NIGHT) examines the ways in which artists resist, try to hide from, and sometimes abet brutal state power.
 EVENING AT THE TALK HOUSE, which premiered at the National Theatre in London in 2015, now feels especially prescient.
 In 2017, Shawn discussed the play with the New York Times: “Plays began as political.
 The Greek plays were about communities and cities and kings and queens and how a country was run.
 We went through a brief period in the United States of somehow being so prosperous and secure that we forgot that we lived in the world, and plays were about what was happening in somebody’s kitchen.”

-Directed by Catastrophic artistic director Jason Nodler, EVENING AT THE TALK HOUSE features a powerhouse cast of Houston favorites: Jeanne Harris, Jovan Jackson, Sean Patrick Judge, Becky Randall, Abraham Zeus Zapata, Charlie Scott, Kyle Sturdivant, and Anne Quackenbush.
+EVENING AT THE TALK HOUSE features a powerhouse cast of Houston favorites: Jeanne Harris, Jovan Jackson, Sean Patrick Judge, Rebecca Randall, Charlie Scott, Kyle Sturdivant, Anne Quackenbush, and Abraham Zeus Zapata.
 Sets by Ryan McGettigan, Lights by Hudson Davis, Costumes by Macy Lyne, Sound by Shawn St. John, and Props by Tina Montgomery.

 Thursdays at 7:30 p.m.